 - Your children take the test on two different mornings (one session for reading, one session for math) and results are emailed to parents on Friday.

-- If you have a gifted child, AHTS can accommodate your testing needs by transitioning your child to a higher level early.
+- If you have a gifted child, Homeschool Boss can accommodate your testing needs by transitioning your child to a higher level early.
 You can read more about this process here.

 - The report you receive is extremely thorough and designed specifically for the needs of homeschool parents.
 It includes the specific skills your child demonstrated in the test, what they are ready to learn next, and where they stand compared to current academic standards.
 (This report is 30-60 pages in length.
 You can check out a sample here.)

-Gifted students and online homeschool testing with MAPS and AHTS
+Gifted students and online homeschool testing with MAPS and Homeschool Boss

 One of the problems with standardized testing is the ceiling effect.
 It is not super helpful to test gifted students with grade-level material if they are performing above grade level.
 Sure, it might feel good to know that your kiddo is performing above the 99th percentile, but what does that tell you?
 Not a whole lot.

 (If you are unfamiliar with the ceiling effect, a frequently used analogy is a 5-foot measuring stick.
-If you want to measure the height of a classroom with this stick, it is only a useful measurement for those students whose height is five feet or below.
-It’s not helpful for measuring students who are more than five feet tall.)
+If you want to measure the height of students in a classroom with this stick, it is only a useful measurement for those students whose height is five feet or below.
+It does not help measure students who are more than five feet tall.)

-I like that AHTS can accommodate your testing needs by transitioning your child to a higher level early.
+I like that Homeschool Boss can accommodate your testing needs by transitioning your child to a higher level early.

 I was able to test all three of my kiddos on a higher level and this gave me more information about their current academic performance.